Frequently Asked Questions

 Where can I stay in Chiang Mai?
 Can you help me with arrangements?

 There are many places to stay in Chiang Mai at many different price levels.
 We generally do not get involved in making housing arrangements since there are so many individual differences in need, finances, and ability to get around in Chiang Mai.
-Please refer to our Resource Centre (coming soon) for a list of potential accommodations.

 How do I get to The Well?
 What kind of transportation is available?